Garlic Butter Sauteed Zucchini

 How to Cook Zucchini on the Stove

 We love zucchini around here.
-Have you seen our Guilt-Free Zucchini Noodles, yet?
+Have you seen our Guilt-Free Zucchini Noodles or these stuffed zucchini boats, yet?
 We’ve even made a free-form lasagna using zucchini.
 This time, we are sharing how to cook zucchini on the stovetop.
 You only need five minutes of cooking time.
 Let me show you how.

 There are lots of ways to cook zucchini, but the quickest is to pan-fry or sauté it in a pan on the stove.
 By cooking zucchini this way, the zucchini browns on the outside and becomes tender on the inside.